Skip to main content

 • Dixie Shores Trails.
 Entrances to the Dixie Shores Trails are located in the Dixie Shores subdivision off Fort Island Trail (mile marker 2.5).

 • Fort Island Trail is off U.S. Highway 19 in Crystal River.
-These trails are part of the Great Florida Birding Trail.
+These trails are part of the Great Florida Birding and Wildlife Trail.

 • Lake Loop Trail is located on the right-hand side of Dixie Shores Drive.
 The trail is a mile long and winds around three manmade lakes.